nhn/tui.editor/apps/editor/docs/viewer.md

 const Viewer = require('@toast-ui/dist/toastui-editor-viewer');
 ```

-#### Using namespace in browser environment
+#### Using Namespace in Browser Environment

 ```javascript
 const Viewer = toastui.Editor;
 ```

-Note that the CDN file of the viewer should use the following:
+Note that the CDN file of the Viewer should use the following:

 ```html
 ...